Zacks Earnings Trends Highlights: Exxon, Chevron, Ford, Apple and JPMorgan

 Here are the key points:

-- The overall earnings picture continues to improve, a trend that we strongly feel will accelerate as we move towards the Summer months and signs of a sharp economic rebound emerge.
+- The overall earnings picture continues to improve, a trend that we strongly feel will accelerate in the Summer months as signs of a sharp economic rebound emerge.

 - Estimates for the current and coming quarters have steadily moved up, a trend that has been in place since last Summer.
 We expect this favorable revisions trend to accelerate in the coming months as we start looking past the pandemic.